pnvttk/pnvttk/README.md

-I'm a web developer.
-I am passionate about new technologies 🧑🏻‍💻
+I'm a software engineer and web developer.

-- 🌱 I’m currently learning more about React, C# and ASP.NET
+- 🌱 I’m currently learning more about React, C# and Go

 - 📫 How to reach me, **pannavach.t@outlook.com**